1. Monitoring the individual CPU utilization in all cores

 internetand configure it as follows: For IPv4 address enter one of the noted IP addresses.
 Under Additional IPv4 addresses enter the remaining IP addresses.
 Under Monitoring agents, enable Checkmk agent / API integrations and select No API integrations, no Checkmk agent there.
 Save the host without service discovery.

 Create a new rule from the Check hosts with PING (ICMP Echo Request) rule set that only applies to the new host

 internet(for example, via the Explicit hosts condition, or a matching host tag).
 Configure the rule as follows: Enable Service Description and enter

 Internet connection.
 Enable Alternate address to ping and select Ping all IPv4 addresses there.
 Enable Number of positive responses required for OK state and enter

 Create another rule that also only applies to the host

-internet, this time from the Host check command rule set.
-There, select Host check command as Use the status of the service… and enter
+internet, this time from the Host Check Command rule set.
+There, select as Host Check Command the Use the status of the service… option and enter

 Internet connectionas its name - the same name you chose as the service name in the previous step.

 If you now activate the changes, you will get the new host

 internet with the single service